lauranyberg/lauranyberg-repository/week-2/10-technical-blog.md

 ## Release 5: Read

 Read at least one post for each topic (except for the one you wrote about).
-Give the author A.S.K (Actionable, Specific, and Kind) feedback in a tweet!
+Give the author A.S.K (Actionable, Specific, and Kind) feedback with Slack